KhaledSharif/robot-transformers/README.md

 - **Smooth and Precise Actions**: Temporal ensembling helps in producing smooth and accurate actions, which are crucial for fine-grained manipulation tasks.

-In summary, the Action Chunking Transformer combines the benefits of action chunking and the advanced sequence modeling capabilities of Transformers to address the challenges in fine-grained robotic manipulation, making it possible to perform complex tasks with low-cost hardware.